 The government's economic policy objective is to achieve strong, sustainable and balanced growth.
-Price and financial stability are essential pre-requisites for strong, sustainable and balanced growth in all regions and sectors of the UK economy.
+Price and financial stability are essential pre-requisites to achieve this objective in all parts of the UK and sectors of the economy.

 To achieve this objective, the government's economic strategy consists of: